helio-fm/helio-sequencer/Docs/readme.md

 The only practical difference between the two is that the 64-bit version can only host 64-bit plugins, and the 32-bit version can only host 32-bit plugins.

-At the moment of writing this, Helio does not support plugin sandboxing or hosting both 32-bit and 64-bit plugins at the same time.
+Helio does not currently support plugin sandboxing or hosting both 32-bit and 64-bit plugins.

-### Master build or development build
+### Stable build or development build

-The master builds are the most recent stable versions.
-You can keep up to date with the latest changes through the [release notes](changelog.md).
-Install the development build if you want to preview the latest features or verify bug fixes.
+The stable builds are supposed to be more reliable, but they are updated less frequently.
+You can keep up to date on the latest changes in stable builds through the [release notes](changelog.md).
+Install the development build if you want to test new features or verify bug fixes.

+The documentation is not versioned at the moment, and some of the features described at [docs.helio.fm](https://docs.helio.fm) may be present only in the development build.

 ## Used directories

 Helio keeps all files in two directories: one for project files, and another for configuration files.

-Note that the installer-based versions don't remove any of these when uninstalling the app.
-If you want to completely remove Helio from the system, you should delete them manually.

 ### The configuration directory